-STEP 2 Enter the parameters required for filtering.

-- VLAN ID equals to-Define the VLAN ID of the group to be displayed. - IP Version equals to-Select IPv6 or IPv4. - IP Multicast Group Address equals to-Define the IP address of the Multicast group to be displayed.
-This is only relevant when the Forwarding mode is (S,G).

-- Source IP Address equals to-Define the source IP address of the sending device.
+- STEP 2 Enter the parameters required for filtering. - VLAN ID equals to-Define the VLAN ID of the group to be displayed. - IP Version equals to-Select IPv6 or IPv4. - IP Multicast Group Address equals to-Define the IP address of the Multicast group to be displayed.
+This is only relevant when the Forwarding mode is (S,G). - Source IP Address equals to-Define the source IP address of the sending device.
 If mode is (S,G), enter the sender S. This together with the IP Group Address is the Multicast group ID (S,G) to be displayed.
 If mode is (\.G), enter an \ to indicate that the Multicast group is only defined by destination. - STEP 3 Click Go.
+The results are displayed in the lower block.
+When Bonjour and IGMP are enabled on the device in Layer 2 system mode, the IP Multicast address of Bonjour appears.
+Click Go.
 The results are displayed in the lower block. - STEP 4 Click Add to add a static IP Multicast Group Address. - STEP 5 Enter the parameters. - VLAN ID-Defines the VLAN ID of the group to be added. - IP Version-Select the IP address type. - IP Multicast Group Address-Define the IP address of the new Multicast group. - Source Specific-Indicates that the entry contains a specific source, and adds the address in the IP Source Address field.
-If not, the entry is added as a (\,G) entry, an IP group address from any IP source. - Source IP Address-Defines the source address to be included. - STEP 6 Click Apply.
+If not, the entry is added as a (\,G) entry, an IP group address from any IP source.

+- Source IP Address-Defines the source address to be included. - STEP 6 Click Apply.
 The IP Multicast group is added, and the device is updated. - STEP 7 To configure and display the registration of an IP group address, select an address and click Details.